 Maintain Ice to Content Ratio

 Maintaining proper ice to content ratio makes sure your foods remain cold for a longer time inside the cooler.
-You should always put more ice into the cooler than foods and drinks.
+You should always put more ice into the cooler than food and drinks.

 The standard ice to content ratio is 2:1 which means that the ice should be twice the foods and drinks.
 Most of the cooler brand suggests keeping this ice to content ratio.
 If you use more ice than the foods and drinks you will surely get better ice retention from your cooler.